beeware/toga/docs/project/roadmap.rst

 Views
 ~~~~~

-Views are mechanisms for displaying rich content, usually in a read-only manner.
+Views are mechanisms for displaying rich content,
+usually in a read-only manner.

 * Separator - a visual separator; usually a faint line.

     - Cocoa: NSSeparator
-    - GTK+:
+    - GTK+: Gtk.Separator
     - iOS:
     - Winforms: ?
     - Android: ?